Russia's war on Ukraine latest: Zelenskiy seeks combat jets from West | Law-Order

 * London was his first stop on only his second trip abroad since Russia invaded Ukraine on Feb.
 24. Zelenskiy was expected to travel to Paris later on Wednesday and on Thursday to Brussels, where the European Union is holding a summit. * Zelenskiy urged Britain and others to give Ukraine "wings for freedom" by sending combat aircraft to help turn the tide against Russia's offensive, hoping to overcome Western reluctance to take that step.

 * British Prime Minister Rishi Sunak said the country would accelerate the supply of military equipment including longer range capabilities as well as expanding its Ukrainian military training to include pilots.
-Kyiv says Russia is intensifying its assault on Ukrainian government-held parts of eastern and southern regions of Ukraine that Moscow has unilaterally declared are now part of Russia.
-RUSSIA
+Kyiv says Russia is intensifying its assault on Ukrainian government-held parts of eastern and southern regions of Ukraine that Moscow has unilaterally declared are now part of Russia. * Russia's embassy to Britain on Wednesday warned London against sending fighter jets to Ukraine, saying such a move would have "military and political consequences for the European continent and the entire world", the TASS news agency reported.

-* A fire broke out at an oil refinery in Russia's southern Rostov region, but was later extinguished, Russian news agencies said.
-The cause was not immediately clear.
-TANK DELIVERIES

-* Western partners could deliver the first battalion of Leopard 2 battle tanks to Ukraine in the first three or four months of this year, German Defence Minister Boris Pistorius said on Wednesday on a trip to the Polish capital.
-UNITED STATES
+TANK DELIVERIES * Western partners could deliver the first battalion of Leopard 2 battle tanks to Ukraine in the first three or four months of this year, German Defence Minister Boris Pistorius said on Wednesday on a trip to the Polish capital.

-The White House on Wednesday dismissed a blog post by a U.S. investigative journalist alleging the United States was behind explosions of the Nord Stream gas pipelines as "utterly false and complete fiction."
-QUOTES
+UNITED STATES The White House on Wednesday dismissed a blog post by a U.S. investigative journalist alleging the United States was behind explosions of the Nord Stream gas pipelines as "utterly false and complete fiction."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)